LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 1. Calling convention: Allow only async requests of the form (id; query), returning the same id in the response (id; result).
 2. Exit on Close - Expect only one connection (to mserve).
 Exit when it closes.

+TODO: Why?
+Where is the calling convention coming from?
+Is that useful?
+Same for exit on close.
+Are these just default limitations of this example that are going to be rectified later?

 ### details